Triveni - Confluence of river Teesta and Rangeet

 How to view the confluence at Triveni

-The best place is of course Triveni where the confluence of Teesta and Rangeet takes place.
-Triveni is located near Melli, a small town close to Teesta Bazaar.
+The best place is of course to visit the river bank near Triveni where the confluence of Teesta and Rangeet takes place.
+You need to first come up to Teesta Bazaar.
 It takes about 1.5 hours to reach Teesta bazaar from Darjeeling town by a taxi or shared jeep.
+From Teesta Bazaar, take the Triveni Road to go up to the sandy bank near Triveni... it's 2.3kms from Teesta Bazaar (will take 10 minutes).
+This sandy area is used by few operators for river rafting on Teesta

 Confluence of Great Rangeet and Little Rangeet